On this dayOct 12, 1995

 Police Kill Unarmed Black Man in Brentwood, Pennsylvania, During Traffic Stop

 On the morning of October 12, 1995, Jonny Gammage, cousin and business partner of Pittsburgh Steelers football player Ray Seals, was detained during a traffic stop while driving Mr. Seals’s Jaguar in the working-class suburb of Brentwood.
 According to witness testimony, Lt.
-Milton Mullholland pulled Mr. Gammage over for tapping his brakes and called Officer John Votjas for backup.
+Milton Mulholland pulled Mr. Gammage over for tapping his brakes and called Officer John Votjas for backup.
 The officers later claimed that Mr. Gammage pointed an object at the officers—which turned out to be a cell phone—and struggled.
-Mr. Mullholland and Mr. Votjas, along with Officer Michael Albert, Sergeant Keith Henderson, and Officer Sean Patterson, ultimately pinned Mr. Gammage face-down on the pavement.
+Mr. Mulholland and Mr. Votjas, along with Officer Michael Albert, Sergeant Keith Henderson, and Officer Sean Patterson, ultimately pinned Mr. Gammage face-down on the pavement.
 After several minutes, the officers' use of force suffocated Mr. Gammage and he died.

 On November 27, 1995, Mr. Mulholland and Mr. Votjas were charged with third-degree murder, and Mr. Albert was charged with involuntary manslaughter.
-The charges against Mr. Mullholland and Mr. Votjas were later reduced to involuntary manslaughter.
+The charges against Mr. Mulholland and Mr. Votjas were later reduced to involuntary manslaughter.
 Mr. Henderson and Mr. Patterson were not charged in the incident.

 Officer Votjas was acquitted by an all-white jury and, a year later, promoted to sergeant; Judge Joseph McCloskey dismissed charges against Mr. Mulholland and Mr. Albert after two trials resulted in mistrials.
 In January 1996, Brentwood police chief Wayne Babish, who had called for a complete investigation into Mr. Gammage’s death, was fired by the Brentwood City Council for failing to support the charged officers.